venusrb/Fall-Risk-Prediction/README.md

 &nbsp;

+## Bootstrap Resampling and Bagging
+&nbsp;

 ## 1D Convolutional Neural Network Model with the Segmented Kinematics Signals of the TUG Test
-&nbsp;

 The [CNN]() model includes:
 - Kinematics Feature Extraction: 4 building blocks of 1-D convolutional (Conv) layers, each followed by a Batch Normalization (BN) and ReLU activation, which all together extracted the signals’ high-level gait features.
 Additionally, Max pooling layers were used after the second and the fourth ReLU activations to downsample the similar local information into a concentrated output.
 - Fall-Risk-Classification: The feature maps of the last ReLU activation were flattened into a 1D array and then fed into a fully connected (FC) layer with a sigmoid activation function to serve as the predictor of the fall-risk probability.
 Then, binary classification of fallers versus non-fallers was performed using the threshold probability of 0.5.